 Once frozen, the oocyte or embryo is stored individually in liquid nitrogen at -196 degrees Celsius.
 Such a low temperature ensures all cellular activity within the oocyte or embryo is virtually halted.
 This allows the oocytes or embryos to retain their viability for an indefinite period of time.
 The infrastructure required for embryo vitrification is available with only a handful of facilities vying for the title of the best IVF center in India.

-When a patient chooses to get pregnant using one of their vitrified oocytes or embryos, a thawing process that replaces the cryoprotectant (the material that prevents the cells from freezing) with water is employed.
+When a patient chooses to get pregnant using one of their vitrified oocytes or embryos, the embryo thawing process that replaces the cryoprotectant (the material that prevents the cells from freezing) with water is employed.
 This is an important step in the frozen embryo transfer process.
 The water rehydrates the cryopreserved cells and makes them usable again.
 Because of this, the frozen embryo transfer success rates with vitrification are remarkably high.
 By 2018, almost all top most IVF centers in India prefer vitrification method of freezing over slow freezing.

 Oocyte vitrification can be used by,

 There is no uniform consensus on how long an embryo can be stored.
-The first human embryo freezing procedures were developed in the mid-1980s and saw widespread usage only in the late 1980s.
+The first human embryo freezing procedures were developed in the mid-1980s and saw widespread use only in the late 1980s.
 That means the longest period that human embryos have been stored is between 25 and 30 years.
 While there is no way to know if a frozen embryo will remain viable beyond that time frame, it’s likely that it will retain its viability indefinitely if stored in liquid nitrogen and under the strictest protocols.
-To increase the chances of the embryo retaining its viability over a long storage period, it is advisable to store embryos at the finest IVF or best surrogacy center in India only.
+To increase the chances of the embryo retaining its viability over a long storage period, it is advisable to store embryos at the finest IVF or Top surrogacy centre in India only.